jhkeem/Julian_Portfolio/README.md

 ## About me
-Here is someone who loves analyzing everything and love to communicate with people.
+Here is someone who loves analyzing everything and loves to communicate with people.
 The reason why my all background leads me to love those.

 I got my Bachelor's Degree from Hongik University in South Korea.
 My research field was dealing with data for car navigation during school.
 And I have worked as a Mobile QA engineer to test UE on LTE and 5G network environment.
 From my past job, I got two skills which are to find critical bugs and to analyze data much better.